Sustainability at Manila Water

-Manila Water is a vital partner in economic growth.
-In the course of expanding service coverage and providing customers with quality water and wastewater service, the Company invests heavily in vital infrastructure which creates jobs and opportunities with the organization and across the supply chain.
-Improved health of customers arising from water and wastewater services ensures optimal productivity of individuals which in turn fuels local and national economic growth and helps reduce poverty.
+Manila Water is a vital partner in economic growth at the community and national levels.
+In the course of expanding service coverage and providing customers with quality water and wastewater service, Manila Water invests heavily in and operates essential infrastructure which create jobs and opportunities within the organization and across the supply chain.
+At the personal level, the Company contributes to the improved health of customers with the delivery of clean water and sanitation, ensuring optimal productivity of individuals which in turn fuels local and national economic growth and helps lessen inequality and reduce poverty.